 Example 9: Following a committee meeting, a lobbyist invites some of the committee members to dinner at a local restaurant.
 The dinner conversation includes a discussion of a bill before the committee.
-In this example, if a recipient has not exceeded the calendar year limit of free meals under the statute, the lobbyist is present, and legislative business is discussed, the gift of the meal may be accepted under the infrequent occasions statute (RCW 42.52.150)(5) and Advisory Opinion 1998 No. 5).
+In this example, if a recipient has not exceeded the calendar year limit of free meals under the statute, the lobbyist is present, and legislative business is discussed, the gift of the meal may be accepted as one of the 12 permitted under the infrequent occasions statute (RCW 42.52.150)(5) and Advisory Opinion 1998 No. 5).